dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 Finally, I wrapped the solution into a function and extended it a little bit:

-- When the input is not a `LINESTRING` or a `POLYGON` returns an error and stops.
+- When the input is not a `LINESTRING` or a `POLYGON`, it returns an error and stops.

 - The function accepts **sf** objects with several rows or `sfc` objects with several geometries, and returns the same class as the input.
 In the case of